the-lifting-engineer/vincent.engineer/content/Binary_Clock/about.md

 an 8x8 matrix would save a lot of space.
 (Plus no need for resistors) I might revisit this option just for fun and update this page if I build it, it likely won't get a full write up as it is just being done as proof of concept (this is silly I know it can be done but ya know self satisifaction is important)

-Images of the project along with the code will be uploaded here (placeholder for github IP) The code will also be available on my webpage in the "Binary_Clock_Code_RevX_X" File.
+Images of the project along with the code will be uploaded [here](https://github.com/the-lifting-engineer/Binary_Clock/tree/main)
+The code will also be available on my webpage in the "Binary_Clock_Code_RevX_X" File.
 Any revisisions or older versions will be moved into the "Archive" Folder where the code will be labeled by revision VX.X